 So How Dangerous Are Tick Bites?

-Most tick bites are harmless.
-But unfortunately not always.
-In the other cases, it can lead to nasty diseases.
+Most of the time, tick bites are harmless.
+Unfortunately not always!
 To be on the safe side, it is important to watch the wound closely and to pay attention to any signs or symptoms.
 If any complications arise see your health care professional.